Bozeman MT News Stories – Bozeman Explosion

 - $183,000 in salary and overtime costs for Bozeman firefighters, Bozeman policemen, and other Bozeman City employees.

 - $70,000 for more than 200 pieces of equipment used, including fire engines, police cars, street sweepers, city vehicles, generators, etc.

 - $23,000 in delivering 4.7 million gallons of water onto the explosion’s fire.

-The Bozeman Creek Committee was recently created to address the future of Bozeman’s urban waterway, especially the portion that flows from Goldenstein Road through downtown Bozeman, Montana.
+Addressing the future of Bozeman’s urban waterway, especially the portion that flows from Goldenstein Road through downtown Bozeman, Montana, the Bozeman Creek Committee was created.
 Beginning high in Bozeman’s Gallatin Mountains, south of the city, and flowing out of Sourdough Canyon, “the top eight miles [of Bozeman Creek] are in good shape,” said Gary Weiner, on loan from the National Park Service’s Rivers, Trails and Conservation Assistance Program.
 “It’s really only when the creek hits the [Gallatin] valley floor and hits the residential areas where the issues become severe.”

-Bozeman Student 3M – Discovery Top Young Scientist
+Bozeman Student IS 3M Discovery Top Young Scientist

 Bozeman High School student Marina Dimitriov given highest honor of America’s top young scientist.
 Qualifying for the competition when Marina was an eighth grader at Bozeman’s Sacajawea Middle School, she was then recently flown to New York, NY to take part in the Discovery Education 3M Young Scientist Challenge.
 Not only is she now considered America’s top young scientist, Marina Dimitriov will receive a $50,000 U.S. Savings Bond.